lanrat/day-night-map/README.md

 - `lat=<value>` - User latitude for location-based astronomical calculations (-90 to 90)
 - `lon=<value>` - User longitude for location-based astronomical calculations (-180 to 180)
 - `showloc` - Display a location marker dot at the specified lat/lon coordinates on the map
+- `nosun` - Hide the sun position marker from both the map and legend
+- `nomoon` - Hide the moon position marker from both the map and legend
 - `projection=<value>` - Map projection type: `equirectangular` (default, matches most world map SVGs) or `mercator` (Web Mercator projection)

 **Examples:**